astronomer/airflow-guides/guides/what-is-a-hook.md

         return response
 ```

- This Hook inherits from the `AWSHook` which inherits from the `BaseHook`.
+ This Hook inherits from the [AwsBaseHook](https://registry.astronomer.io/providers/amazon/modules/awsbasehook) which inherits from the [BaseHook](https://registry.astronomer.io/providers/apache-airflow/modules/basehook).
 All Hooks inherit from the `BaseHook` which contains the logic for how hooks interact with `Airflow Connections`. `Connections`  are Airflow's built in credential-store for your source/destination systems.
 Hooks are designed to handle these in a clean, reusable way.
 Tasks that use a hook will have an input parameter for the `conn_id` of the connection you wish to use.

- **Hooks provide an interface in which to interact with an external system, but do not contain the logic for how that system is interacted with.** (in this example, boto3 holds the logic on how to interact with s3)
+ **Hooks provide an interface in which to interact with an external system, but do not contain the logic for how that system is interacted with.** (in this example, boto3 holds the logic on how to interact with S3)

 ### These are the hooks that come with airflow